I know you’re itching to get out of Mesopotamia, and I understand the sense of urgency.

 And so, Best Beloveds, this is how the constellations were created by the Mesopotamians, who unwittingly created a world of trouble for parents and their children.

-This particular creation myth, with its emphasis on violence and really bad relationships between fathers and sons, anticipates any number of future mythic struggles: the battle between Ouranos and his children, Zeus and his many children, Lucifer/Satan and God, God and his son Jesus, Oedipus and Laius, and much later, Hamlet and his father/uncle dyad.
+This particular creation myth, with its emphasis on violence and really bad relationships between fathers and sons, anticipates any number of future mythic struggles: the battle between Ouranos and his children; Zeus and his many children; Lucifer/Satan and God; God and his son Jesus; Oedipus and Laius; and much later, Hamlet and his father/uncle Oedipal dyad.